omarkmu/pz-omichat/docs/customization/strings.md

 Roleplay languages allow translations for language names.
 These can be defined with a `language-[name]` string.
-For example, `language-english` defines the text used for the `English` language.
+For example, `language-english` defines the translation used for the `English` roleplay language.

-When retrieving translations, language names will be converted to lowercase and spaces will be rreplaced with hyphens.
+When retrieving translations, language names will be converted to lowercase and spaces will be replaced with hyphens.
 Translations for `Haitian Creole`, for example, should be defined using `language-haitian-creole`.

 If the translation is absent, the language name will be used as-is regardless of a player's language.
-Translations are provided by the mod for the following language names:
+Translations are provided by the mod for the following roleplay language:

 {{#include _languages.md}}